 “Good luck, doc,” saluted Jenson.

-Emb dove and grabbed Jenson and Minsk and flew along the ground, aiming for the bottom point of the artifact.
+Emb ascended into the sky and dove, grabbing Jenson and Minsk in her large talons.
+She flew along the ground, aiming for the bottom point of the artifact.
 Emb’s mass rifle was firmly in its hands.

-“I can’t tell, too much smoke.
-Everyone prepare for suppressive fire!”
+“I can’t tell, visibility is shit.
+Everyone, suppressive fire!”

-Eric only kept his head down and watched Emb and Jenson fly to the bottom of the hovering artifact.
+Eric kept his head down, watching Emb and Jenson fly to the bottom of the hovering artifact with one eye peering just below his protective arm.
 Was it all worth this?